MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/allocating-and-releasing-memory-for-a-bstr.md

    [!code-cpp[NVC_ATLMFC_Utilities#195](../atl-mfc-shared/codesnippet/cpp/allocating-and-releasing-memory-for-a-bstr_4.cpp)]

 - When you implement a function that returns a `BSTR`, allocate the string but do not free it.
-The receiving the function releases the memory.
+The receiving function releases the memory.
 For example:

    [!code-cpp[NVC_ATLMFC_Utilities#196](../atl-mfc-shared/codesnippet/cpp/allocating-and-releasing-memory-for-a-bstr_5.cpp)]